PFAS CONTAMINATION AND COST RECOVERY STRATEGIES

 Effective PFAS Risk Communication Strategy

 Press coverage, and in turn public awareness, surrounding the impact of PFAS is continuing to grow.
-Because of this, an effective PFAS risk communication strategy is essential in addressing these growing concerns over detections in your water supplies.
+Because of this, an effective PFAS risk communication strategy is essential in addressing these growing concerns over detections within communities.
 It is crucial to establish transparent and proactive communication plans.
 This includes collaborating with experts, local government officials, and health departments to develop a consistent and informative message, which helps to build trust within the community.
 Additionally, providing context by explaining the causes and risks of contamination in clear and relatable language can alleviate concerns and improve public understanding.
 Learning from successful communication approaches used by utilities in previous incidents and following the recommendations of organizations like the CDC can further enhance the effectiveness of communication efforts.

 Building an Effective Response